 Evidence Partners does not otherwise share your information with any third parties for sales and marketing purposes.

 To create and have access to a student account, Evidence Partners requires personal information to verify student status.

 If you are a post-secondary student and have submitted your personal information to Evidence Partners to apply for a student account, you acknowledge that you have reached the age of majority in your jurisdiction and that you can give your informed and meaningful consent to our collection, use, retention, disclosure or processing of your personal information.

-We store your personal information on secure servers at with Amazon Web Services (AWS), US North East.
+We store your personal information on secure servers with Amazon Web Services (AWS), U.S. East.